 SCHOOL TOUR SUBSIDY

-The museum's School Tour Program provides art teachers with bus transportation and substitute teacher subsidies to enable them to introduce their students to original works of modern and contemporary art.
-School Tour funds are limited and are dispersed on a first-come, first-served basis; preference is given to urban and rural schools with limited funds and to schools that serve students who are economically disadvantaged.
+The museum's School Tour Program provides art teachers with bus transportation and substitute teacher subsidies to enable them to visit the museum on a guided tour.
+School Tour funds are limited and dispersed on a first-come, first-served basis; preference is given to urban and rural schools with limited funds and to schools that serve students who are economically disadvantaged.
 Download the Tour Reimbursement Fact Sheet.